isaacyM/City-Building-Enhanced/README.md

 The main feature of this mod is to give you more buildings for you to build as well as technologies to research in game.

-Buidlings will be added to a new settler unit that will be the only one able to build these new buildings.
+Buildings will be added to a new settler unit that will be the only one able to build these new buildings.
 Which be available at the town center.

 Technologies added are a mixture of vanilla style additions and complex strategic decisions.
 Not every technology will be researhcable.